BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 ## In summary

-Migrating from included build scripts and root project dependencies has helped to make our project more scalable.
-Writing custom Gradle plugins is hard at first because the smallest mistake in understanding the way Gradle works makes your screen bleed with red squiggles everywhere; however, once you are set up, the maintenance is made really easier, and it feels much better to be working *with* Gradle instead of going against the optimizations that are introduced with every Gradle update, knowing we'll be taking advantage of them automatically.
-The version catalogs are also a very neat way to organize your dependencies, and the fact that the format is recognized by our tooling is really a big plus.
+The scalability of our project has been significantly improved through the migration from included build scripts and root project dependencies.
+Although writing custom Gradle plugins can initially pose challenges due to the potential for frustrating errors resulting from a minor misunderstanding of the Gradle API, once you are set up, the maintenance becomes much easier.
+It feels more rewarding to work in harmony with Gradle, rather than working against the optimizations introduced with each Gradle update, knowing that we can automatically benefit from them.
+The version catalogs provide a convenient method for organizing dependencies, and the fact that our tooling recognizes the format is a significant advantage.

+In conclusion, for developers working on medium-to-large Gradle projects, whether in the Android realm or elsewhere, I highly recommend exploring the use of convention plugins.
+Mastering them is not as difficult as it may seem, and they provide effective solutions to address real challenges that we all face day-to-day.